-1.3 New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2022 and not adopted early
+1.3 New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2023 and not adopted early

-The following standards, amendments and interpretations have been issued but are not yet effective for the financial year beginning 1 January 2022 and therefore have not been applied in preparing these financial statements.
+The following standards, amendments and interpretations have been issued but are not yet effective for the financial year beginning 1 January 2023 and therefore have not been applied in preparing these financial statements.

-- i) Amendment to IAS 1 'Presentation of financial statements' - ii) Amendment to IAS 8 'Accounting policies' - iii) Amendment to IAS 12 'Income taxes'
+- i) Amendment to IAS 1 'Presentation of financial statements': Non-current liabilities with covenants. - ii) Amendment to IAS 21 'The effects of changes in foreign exchange rates': Lack of exchangeability.

-These amendments and improvements are not expected to have a material impact on the financial statements of the Company.
+They are not expected to have a material impact on the financial statements of the Company.